Cyclamen persicum Care Indoors, Propagation, Common Problems and Solutions

 Cyclamen, Cyclamen persicum

-Cyclamen persicum growing problems include a short flowering period, plant death, yellowing leaves, wilting, pests and diseases among others.
+Cyclamen persicum common problems are yellowing leaves, short flowering period, plant dying, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-Move the plant to a shaded place or protect it from direct sunlight as it grows best in bright light but away from direct sunlight.
+Direct sunlight: Move the plant to a shaded place or shield it from direct sunshine with a light curtain.

 Short flowering period